Avion-x/AI_GEN_TEST_CASES/data/JUNIPER/MX480/UNIT TEST/Bootup process/TestScripts.md

- Here are sample Python unit test scripts for bootup process test cases for the MX480 router, separated into individual files and output in Markdown format:
+ Here are sample Python unit test scripts for testing the bootup process on a Juniper Networks MX480 router, split into separate files:

-## test_bootup_poweron.py
+### test_bootup.py

 ```python
 import unittest